 In the meantime, we spent huge taxpayer dollars on road maintenance and weed control.
 Because those darn weeds keep coming back, the county sprays more herbicide every year.
 In truth, the beekeeper is making money by costing the taxpayer even more.

 Unfortunately, the damage to the environment is greater than any profit the beekeeper may realize.
 Invasive weeds displace the plants that pollinators, birds, and other wildlife depend on.
 They destroy the natural landscape and replace it with one of less biodiversity.
 We replace dozens of native plant species that supported hundreds of invertebrate species with one or two exotic species that support fewer insects.
 Fewer insects support fewer songbirds, and fewer songbirds support fewer raptors.

 Beekeepers are unique because their livestock is free to roam—completely unsupervised—across private property, public lands, and consecrated grounds.
 And while they roam, they collect nectar, pollen, and plant resins from wherever they find it, pounds and pounds of the stuff.

-Normally, we don’t think much about the things our bees take because they provide a service—pollination—to the plants from which they harvest, and because we humans aren’t prone to collecting these items ourselves.
-On the other hand, should beekeepers be allowed to profit from the items harvested from another person’s land?
+Normally, we don’t think much about the things our bees take because they provide a service—pollination—to the plants from which they harvest.
+Since we humans don’t collect from these plants ourselves, who cares if the bees do?
+On the other hand, should beekeepers profit from the items harvested from another person’s land?